Employment Privacy Statement

 Workday will not discriminate against you for exercising your rights.

-You, or an authorized individual we can verify is acting on your behalf, can exercise the applicable rights by contacting us using the contact details at the bottom of this statement or by submitting your request through our Request Portal.
+You, or an authorized individual we can verify is acting on your behalf, can exercise the applicable rights by contacting us using the contact details at the bottom of this Privacy Statement or by submitting your request through our Request Portal.

 These legitimate interests include, for example, contacting you to provide support or sending you employment information (subject to applicable law), detecting, preventing and investigating illegal activities, potential security issues or policy violations, and maintaining and improving our internal tools and systems.
 In some cases, we may also have a legal obligation to collect personal data from you or may otherwise need the personal data such as in response to a court or regulator order, to protect your vital interests or those of another person, or to exercise, establish, or defend legal claims.